 Project 2001-2 Grand Valley Catholic Outreach Transitional Housing services. \$10,000.
-This project will serve 15 individuals and 2 families who are homeless for a period of 12 to 24 months and provide a link to all resources in the community to aid them in making a successful transition to permanent housing.
-Catholic Outreach has recently received additional funding from other funding sources and will begin this project sometime in late 2003.
+This project is serving 15 individuals and 2 families (23 persons) who are homeless for a period of 12 to 24 months, providing a link to all resources in the community, aiding them in making a successful transition to permanent housing.
+Catholic Outreach received additional funding from other funding sources began this project in late 2003.
+CDBG funds were spent by March 2004.

 Project 2001-3 Habitat For Humanity Infrastructure for Camelot Garden Subdivision - CDBG funds were originally approved for construction of infrastructure in the 1.6 acre 11 lot Camelot Gardens Subdivision.
-Habitat has completed the infrastructure with non-CDBG funding therefore a major plan amendment of the 2001 Consolidate Plan will be required to spend these CDBG funds for a different eligible activity. \$39,000
+Habitat has completed the infrastructure with non-CDBG funding therefore a major plan amendment of the 2001 Consolidate Plan will be required to spend these CDBG funds for a different eligible activity. \$39,000 dollar addition in late December 2003.
+This new addition will houses their expanding and relocated dental clinic and provides for additional space for their existing medical facility.

 Project 2001-4 Marillac Clinic - Dental Clinic Expansion/Relocation at 2333 North 6th Street. \$200,000.
-Late December, 2003 Marillac Clinic will complete construction of their 2.1 million dollar addition.
-This new addition will house their expanding and relocated dental clinic and provide for additional space for their existing medical facility.
+Marillac Clinic completed construction of their 2.1 million

-Project 2002-1 Grand Valley Catholic Outreach -

-Purchase Equipment/Materials for Soup Kitchen Relocation.
-The Soup Kitchen is moving to a new expanded location allowing them to serve more people in need.
-Funds will be used to purchase equipment and materials such as a food processor, food mixer, food slicer, 30 tables and 120 chairs, two preparation tables, dishwasher with drying counters, walk in cooler, walk in freezer, and cabinetry.
-This project has not been completed.
-Fund raising efforts are currently in progress to raise the additional funds needed to complete the project. \$50,000.
+Project 2002-1 Grand Valley Catholic Outreach - Purchase Equipment/Materials for Soup Kitchen Relocation.
+The Soup Kitchen moved to a new location allowing them to serve more people in need.
+Funds were used to purchase equipment and materials such as a food processor, food mixer, food slicer, 30 tables and 120 chairs, two preparation tables, dishwasher with drying counters, walk in cooler, walk in freezer, and cabinetry.
+This project was completed in March 2004. \$50,000.

 Project 2002-2 Western Region Alternative to Placement (WRAP) - Operational expenses for client services and used as a local match to obtain State funding.
 This request is to match state funds, dollar for dollar up to \$10,000, for the WRAP program.
 CDBG funds will help provide an increase in client services to avoid out of home placement for youth, maintain youth at the lowest level of care and to support family unification.
-The project is currently underway. \$10,000
+CDBG funds in the amount of \$5,800 have been expended to assist 75 persons with rental and utilities assistance.